awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_policy-sim.md

 # IAM: Access the policy simulator API<a name="reference_policies_examples_iam_policy-sim"></a>

 This example shows how you might create an IAM policy that allows using the policy simulator API for policies attached to a user, group, or role in the current AWS account\.
 This policy also allows access to simulate less sensitive policies passed to the API as strings\.
-This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
+This policy grants the permissions necessary to complete this action programatically from the AWS API or AWS CLI\.

 ```
 {